 There are various forces to consider when applying solutions based on this pattern:

 The recommended solution to this integration problem is to use platform events which ensures near real time eventing in Salesforce.
 Platform Events provide a structured, flexible payload independent of any Salesforce object.
-It also ensures durable topics with a replay window of 72 hours.
-This ensures that events are available even if an offline consumer becomes available later.
+They also ensure durable topics with a replay window of 72 hours.
+This window guarantees that events are available even if an offline consumer becomes available later.
 This solution is composed of the following components :

 The following diagram illustrates how Streaming API can be implemented to stream notifications to the Salesforce user interface.
 These notifications are triggered by record changes in Salesforce.